TBNRBERRY/Call-Blocker/README.md

 📄 Usage

 Provide detailed instructions on how to use the app, including how to add numbers to the block list, enable/disable blocking, and any other relevant features.
+TODO

 🤝 Contributing

 Contributions are welcome!
 To contribute: